 Clinical features of neuroborreliosis

 The symptoms of neuroborreliosis typically proceed in three stages:

-Stage 1: Formation of erythema migrans – circularly-limited skin reddening, which mostly develops approx. 2 weeks after the tick bite.
+Stage 1: Formation of erythema migrans—circularly limited skin reddening that mostly develops approximately 2 weeks after the tick bite.
 Only half of the patients who reach stage 2 present with erythema migrans.

-Stage 3: Detection of antibodies against B. burgdorferi in the enzyme-immune-assay.
-The detection of antibodies has to occur in both the serum and the CSF.
-Antibodies are not suitable for therapy assessment!
+Stage 3: Detection of antibodies against B. burgdorferi in the enzyme immune assay.
+The detection of antibodies must occur in both the serum and the CSF.
+Antibodies are not suitable for therapy assessment.
 The antibodies can circulate in the CSF over the course of months to years after successful antibiotic therapy.

 Treatment of neuroborreliosis

 Erythema migrans is treated with an oral 14-day antibiotic therapy of amoxicillin, cefuroxime, doxycycline, or penicillin.
 If neuroborreliosis has reached stage 2 or 3, oral therapy should be administered with doxycycline over 14 days.
 The alternative is intravenous (IV) treatment with ceftriaxone, cefotaxime, or penicillin.

 If a tick is removed within the first 12 hours after the bite, the risk of borrelia infection is decreased.
 There is no vaccination against borrelia.

 The most common viruses that cause CNS infection are herpes simplex virus (HSV), varicella zoster virus (VZV), human immunodeficiency virus (HIV), Epstein-Barr virus (EBV), and enteroviruses.